jefflunt/email_proxy/README.md

     * Email sending methods
 * Handle polling for emails from snailgun - right now I just record the status from snailgun (queued, sent, failed) and don't poll for an updated status
+* Get clarification on the requirement, "Convert the body HTML to plaintext version" - HTML is already text, and the examples include HTML tags, so I'm not sure if the requirement is to remove the tags (easy enough to do with nokogiri), or something else.
+For now I left it as-is
-* Done some basic cleanup
+* not sure if something Done some basic cleanup
   * Don't hard-code API keys
   * If we thought we were going to add more providers, I'd pull the email integration out into their own class/module, rather than have them in one